-This Agreement is between FRA, MD SHPO, PA SHPO, MDOT MPA, and CSX and does not confer or create any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity, by any third person or party (public or private) against FRA, MD SHPO, PA SHPO, CSX, or against their officers or employees or any other person.
+This Agreement is between FRA, the MD SHPO, the PA SHPO, MDOT MPA, and CSX and does not confer or create any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity, by any third person or party (public or private) against FRA, the MD SHPO, the PA SHPO, CSX, or against their officers or employees or any other person.
 All parties are responsible for the acts and/or omissions of their own employees and/or agents.